Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Introduction

 It it quite surprising that the average distance can be computed so precisely in this generality.
 For example the clustering coefficient varies drastically between different instantiations of the model, as it encompasses the classic Chung-Lu random graphs that have clustering coefficient $n^{-\Omega(1)}$, as well as geometric variants that have constant clustering coefficient~\cite{bringmann2015euclideanGIRG}.
 Therefore, our results hold on graphs with very different local structure.
 Note that by the scale-free-property, all variants of the model contain $\Theta(n)$ edges.
 If an instance has high clustering, many edges are \emph{local} edges inside well-connected subgraphs, and therefore futile for finding short paths between far vertices.
 Still, our main result implies that in such graphs the average distance is asymptotically the same as in Chung-Lu random graphs, where we have no clustering and every edge is potentially helpful when searching for short paths.
-We also remark that in the regime $\beta > 3$ our model is too general to obtain any meaningful results: There are instantiations that do not have a giant component, but the largest component is of polynomial size $n^{1-\Omega(1)}$~\cite{bode2014geometrisation}.
-In such graphs it makes much less sense to analyze diameter and average distance -- which makes it even more surprising that in the regime $2 < \beta < 3$ the average distance can be determined precisely for all instances at once.
+We also remark that the statements fail to hold for $\beta > 3$, and that the graphs can look rather diverse depending on the model.
+For example, some instantiations in this regime do not even have a giant component, but the largest component is of polynomial size $n^{1-\Omega(1)}$~\cite{bode2014geometrisation}.
+On the other hand, it is also not hard to construct models for $\beta >3$ which do have a giant component, but still have polynomially large average distance, see Remark~\ref{rem:largebeta}.
+This variety for $\beta >3$ makes it even more surprising that in the regime $2 < \beta < 3$ the average distance can be determined precisely for all instances at once.